ceandre/radonreader/README.md

 This project provides a tool which allows users collect current radon data from FTLab Radon Eye RD200 (Bluetooth only version).

-# Limitations

-For now you must configure the file directly.

 # Hardware Requeriments
 - FTLabs RadonEye RD200
 - Raspberry Pi